 Represented HealthNow New York as lead counsel in trademark actions asserting the company’s HEALTHNOW marks.
 The cases were successfully settled.
 HealthNow New York Inc. v.
 CHSPSC, LLC (W.D.N.Y.); Healthnow New York, Inc. v.
 Healthnow Family Practice LLC et al. (M.D.
 Fla.)

 Represented Ultralife Corporation as lead counsel in a trademark action asserting the company’s ULTRALIFE marks.
 The case was successfully settled.
 Ultralife Corporation v.
 Targus Group International, Inc. et al. (W.D.N.Y.)

 Represented Jaccard Corporation as lead counsel in a trade dress action involving kitchen products.
 The case was successfully settled.
 Jaccard Corporation v.
 WINCO Industries Company et al. (W.D.N.Y.)

 Represented SIC Products as lead counsel in a trade dress action involving drinkware products.
 The case was successfully settled.
 Yeti Coolers, LLC v.
 SIC Products LLC (W.D.
 Tex.)

-In a pro bono case, represented Daniel Goodin, a former reporter for the Industry Standard, in a defamation suit brought by John Fanning, uncle of Shawn Fanning, the founder of Napster.
+At his prior firm, represented Daniel Goodin, a former reporter for the Industry Standard, in a pro bono case defending a defamation claim brought by John Fanning, uncle of Shawn Fanning, the founder of Napster.
 After Goodin won sanctions against the plaintiff, the case was dismissed by the plaintiff.
 Fanning v.
 Goodin (D. Mass.)